ironcore-scrapyard/virtual-controlplane/docs/index.md

 - `etcd` server (ideally with a [backup and restore sidecar](https://github.com/gardener/etcd-backup-restore)[^1])
 - `kube-api-server` and `kube-controller-manager`

-Since this Kubernetes API server setup does not have any nodes, we don't need to deploy the `kube-scheduler` as we won't be deploying any `Pods`.
+Since this Kubernetes API server setup does not have any nodes, there is no need in `kube-scheduler` as we won't deploy any `Pods`.

 Those components can be easily deployed on an existing Kubernetes cluster[^2].